switer/chainjs/README.md

 ![diagram](http://switer.qiniudn.com/chainjs-diagram.png)

 ## API
+Each step has been passed the `chain` instance in the first argument

 ### Chain(func, func1, ..., funcN)
-Instancing a chain and then likes call "then"
+Instancing a chain and define a chain step
 ```javascript
 Chain(func /*, func1, ..., funcN*/);
 ```